dustinlyons/guix-config/README.md

 No more traditional dotfiles.
 Hello Scheme and literate configuration.

 ## Why?
 With everything defined in this way I can treat my system as one program.
 It's 100% reproducible, bit by bit.
+My environments across laptop and desktop are exactly the same, staying in sync without headache.
+This is the way.

 Every change to my system is now deployed from the [Guix Store](https://guix.gnu.org/manual/en/html_node/The-Store.html) thanks to [Guix Home](https://guix.gnu.org/manual/devel/en/html_node/Home-Configuration.html).
 This means I get rollbacks, transcational upgrades, fine-grained profiles, and other guix goodness with even my dotfiles.